 Snow Leopard

-Working with Communities
+Working with communities

 Herder and his wife, Mongolia

 WWF also works on awareness programs for students and communities at large, including with goat herders in Mongolia to build awareness about the plight of the snow leopard to reduce the killing of snow leopards as retaliation for killing livestock.
-Through the Land of Snow Project, WWF aims to secure key areas of snow leopard habitat in Mongolia.
+Through the Land of Snow Project, WWF aims to secure key landscapes of snow leopard habitat in Mongolia.

 Projects